pschatzmann/arduino-snapclient/README.md

 - Opus and PCM decoding are currently supported
 - Auto connect to snapcast server on network
-- Buffers up to 150 ms on Wroom modules
-- Buffers more then enough on Wrover modules using PSRAM
 - Multiroom sync delay controlled from Snapcast server 400ms - 2000ms

 ## Description